 By then, the status of the detective novel was much higher than it had been in the pre-war years.
 The new book was critically acclaimed.
 ‘It is a treasure of a story,’ proclaimed a reviewer.
 ‘One of the best we have read for years.’
 Hanaud is ‘a personality which will take rank with the great detectives of fiction,’ wrote another.
 But there was also a recognition of the new times.
 It is ‘a detective story of the first water,’ said a critic, before adding: ‘It need fear comparison with none other of the season’s mystery stories – except, perhaps, the work of Miss Agatha Christie.’

-Again for The House of the Arrow, Mason wrote a theatrical adaptation, and again Arthur Bourchier was lined up to play the lead, but it seemed an ill-omened production.
+Again for The House of the Arrow, Mason wrote a theatrical adaptation, and again Arthur Bourchier was lined up to play the lead, but it was an ill-fated production.
 Bourchier died before it opened, and his place was taken by Dennis Eadie, who didn’t last much longer – he contracted pleurisy and pneumonia and died of cerebral meningitis, leaving Edmund Gwenn to take up the role.

 Further novels followed: The Prisoner in the Opal (1929), They Wouldn’t Be Chessmen (1934) and The House in Lordship Lane (1946).
 Hanaud and Ricardo also made a cameo appearance in another of Mason’s novels, The Sapphire (1933).